When You Should Call a Doctor

 - You notice an enlargement or tenderness in your breasts.

-Any of these signs could be a warning sign of cancer.
-But any of these signs could also be caused by something else, such as an infection.
+Any of these could be a warning sign of cancer or something else, such as an infection.
 Only your doctor can diagnose what the problem is and decide on the proper treatment.

 But only you can do the monthly exam and notice changes that should be examined.
 Remember, the earlier a problem is found, whether it's cancer or something else, the more options there are for treating it, and the easier it will be to treat.